Aristică Cioabă: Saham

 In 2012, he again made a move out to the Middle East and more accurately to Oman where he was appointed as the manager of Saham SC.
 He helped the Saham-based club to win the 2011–12 Oman First Division League and thus helping in promotion to the 2012–13 Oman Elite League.
 He also helped them achieve the runners-up position in the 2012–13 Oman Federation Cup.
 Soon after the Second Round of the 2013–14 Oman Professional League, Saham SC's management decided to part company with the Petroșani-born coach.

-Al-Oruba
+Al-Orouba

 While he was at the Saham-based club, news speculated that he would take charge of Ghana's Medeama SC.
-Soon after he signed a two and half-year contract with the Ghanaian side worth $110 000.
-However, this agreement failed to materialize and as a result he signed for another Omani club Al-Oruba SC.
+Soon after he signed a two-and-a-half-year contract with the Ghanaian side worth $110 000.
+However, this agreement failed to materialize and as a result he signed for another Omani club Al-Orouba SC.